CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 - Support both fixed-structure model and supernet uniform selection model.
 - Fixed-structure model can be hybridized, hence (hopefully) also be accelerated.
 - Support both random block selection and random channel selection.
-- Add a customized tiny model with 1.9M parameters and 67.02% top-1 accuracy.
+- Add a customized FC reducted model with 1.9M parameters and 68.74% top-1 accuracy.
 - A full functioning FLOP calculator is provided.

 ## Roadmap